-In 1977, President Jimmy Carter issued EO 119887, which regulates activities within Federal Emergency Management Agency (FEMA)-designated floodplains.
+In 1977, President Jimmy Carter issued EO 11988 (3 CFR Part 1977, 42 FR 26951), which regulates activities within Federal Emergency Management Agency (FEMA)-designated floodplains.
 Examples of floodplain-impacting activities include adding fill to a floodplain, changing the grades of slopes, or restricting the movement of water across a floodplain.
 If a floodplain may be adversely impacted, Federal agencies are required to consider alternatives that may have smaller or no impacts in order to prevent potential loss of property or life.
 Adverse impacts to floodplains may require a public notice and comment period and may also be regulated and/or prohibited by State or local governments.

 Because of their low profiles, Federal agencies usually can fund or approve the placement of parking lots in floodplains because they will not impact the flow of floodwater.
-For entities looking to place an EVSE project in a new or existing parking lot, applicants will need to determine if the property is located with a floodplain that has been identified by FEMA.
+For entities looking to place an EV charging station in a new or existing parking lot, applicants will need to determine if the property is located with a floodplain that has been identified by FEMA.

-Several concerns exist with locating EV infrastructure in a floodplain:
+Several concerns exist with locating charging infrastructure in a floodplain:

-If a project sponsor seeks to place EVSE in a floodplain, they will need to confirm with the manufacturer that it can be safely inundated with floodwater up to the height of the base flood elevation8, or the project sponsor will need to elevate the charger or elevation of the relevant parking lot.
+If a project sponsor seeks to place charging infrastructure in a floodplain, they will need to confirm with the manufacturer that it can be safely inundated with floodwater up to the height of the base flood elevation, or the project sponsor will need to elevate the charger or elevation of the relevant parking lot.

-Project sponsors will need to evaluate decreased or fully blocked access if the EVSE location itself or roads leading to the site are within a floodplain and become inundated.
+Project sponsors will need to evaluate decreased or fully blocked access if the charger location or roads leading to the site are within a floodplain and become inundated.

 Clean Water Act (CWA)

-Section 404, jointly overseen by the EPA and USACE, regulates “discharges of dredge and fill material” into jurisdictional waters.
-A Section 404 permit will be needed for EV infrastructure that would require the placement fill material in a stream, river, or wetland.
+Section 404 of the CWA, jointly overseen by the EPA and USACE, regulates “discharges of dredge and fill material” into jurisdictional waters.
+A Section 404 permit will be needed for an EV infrastructure project that would require the placement of fill material in a stream, river, or wetland.
 The project sponsor will need to contact the USACE to determine if jurisdictional waters may be impacted by an EV infrastructure project.

 Unlike streams and rivers, wetlands can be hard to identify.
 If site photos and available online maps indicate that a wetland may be present on or near the project site, the project sponsor may need to hire an environmental consultant to perform a wetland delineation (a study of a site’s soil, plant species, and presence of water to determine if a wetland is present, and, if so, the location of its boundaries).
 USACE will use this information to determine if a Section 404 permit is required.